agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 - it would feel good to deliver an insult or the punishment
 - what if your revenge attempt fails
 - way ahead practice attacking
-- being eaten from inside
+- while in revenge-mode you are being eaten from inside
 - mind lives for situations like this
 - good luck thinking about other things
 - alternative is to forgive, and move on?